 While attending Berklee, I studied with Anthony Vitti, Joe Santerre, Bruce Gertz, Whit Browne, Chris Loftlin, Mike Pope, Lincoln Goines, Oscar Stagnaro, Fernando Huergo, and several others while at Berklee.
 Beyond Berklee, I have studied with numerous extreme metal talents, including Linus Klausenitzer, Dominic "Forest" La Pointe, Jared Smith, Arran McSporran, Jacob Umansky, Conner Green, Brendan Brown, and multiple other technical masters of the instrument.
 I have extensive experience playing just about any genre or style, specializing in jazz, metal, funk, R&B/soul, progressive/fusion (jazz, funk, rock), Latin/Brazilian, world (Mediterranean, Arabic), rock, pop, and country.
 I also have a lot of experience playing in musical theater pit orchestras and have strong reading abilities.
 I can play a part that you've written out yourself, or create my own bass line to accompany your song.
 I am capable of many different techniques, including tapping, harmonics (artificial, natural, pinched, slide, harp), slapping/popping (double/triple thump/pluck), and can play both finger style and with a pick.
-I can play both pizzicato and arco on upright bass (though my bow is out of commission currently).
+I can play both pizzicato and arco on upright bass.
 I will do as many revisions as necessary until you are satisfied with my work.
 If you would like me to imitate a specific bass player in my recording, please tell me and I will do my best!

 ReviewsEndorse Beth McPherson

 Q: What do you like most about your job?